T2AH/IISC-chatbot/README.md

 A production-ready Python application for building an AI-powered research and academic chatbot for the Indian Institute of Science (IISc).
 This system combines web crawling, NLP processing, knowledge graph storage, and retrieval-augmented generation (RAG) to help students and researchers find information about faculty, labs, courses, projects, and research topics.

+## Project Context

+This project was developed as part of the **DS252 Introduction to Cloud Computing (Aug, 2025)** course at the Indian Institute of Science (IISc), Department of Computational and Data Sciences (CDS).

+## Team

+This project was carried out by the following team members:
+- Amitesh Pandey – amiteshp@iisc.ac.in
+- Harsh Saxena – harshsaxena@iisc.ac.in
+- Abhinav Rawat – abhinavrawat@iisc.ac.in

 ## 🌐 Access the Live Chatbot

 **Public Access:** [http://13.200.45.148:8080](http://13.200.45.148:8080)